MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-aws-to-microsoft-cloud-app-security.md

 ## How to connect AWS Security configuration to Cloud App Security

-The following steps assume you have completed the [How to connect AWS Security auditing](#how-to-connect-aws-security-auditing-to-cloud-app-security) to get to the [permissions](#set-permissions) page.
+Follow the [How to connect AWS Security auditing](#how-to-connect-aws-security-auditing-to-cloud-app-security) steps to get to the [permissions](#set-permissions) page.

 1. On the permissions page, click **Attach existing policies directly**, apply the **AWSSecurityHubReadOnlyAccess** and **SecurityAudit** policies, and then click **Next Tags**.